Taking Breaks

 Summary

-(This summary was published on its own as part of a blog post.)
+(This summary was published on its own as a blog post.)

 Take breaks every 20 to 70 minutes.
 Finding the right frequency for you may take trial and error.
 Multiple sources agree that something near 50 minutes of work with 10 minutes of break works well.
 The Pomodoro technique combines more frequent shorter breaks with infrequent longer breaks, and is commonly used.
 The longer you go between breaks, the longer your breaks should be.